sciarraseb/cobaltCV/README.md

 citizenship: "Citizenship status" #e.g., work permit/study permit/Permanent resident/citizen, etc.
 ```

-## 5) Merging the résumé and cover letter into one PDF
+## 5) Merging the resume and cover letter into one PDF

-To merge the résumé and cover letter into one PDF, make sure that each
+To merge the resume and cover letter into one PDF, make sure that each
 `.Rmd` file exists in its own folder (as is the case when the project is
 first created).
-With the résumé and cover letter `.Rmd` files in their
+With the resume and cover letter `.Rmd` files in their
 own folders, they can be merged by specifying the `knit` YAML variable
-in either the `résumé .Rmd` and/or the `cover_letter.Rmd` file(s) such
+in either the `resume.Rmd` and/or the `cover_letter.Rmd` file(s) such
 that

 ``` yaml